 About Tanya Tull

-Married and raising three children in the 1970s, Tanya continued to paint.
+Tanya Tull is a Los Angeles-based artist and social entrepreneur who studied at the Claremont Colleges with Phil Dike, Jean Goodwin Ames, Paul Darrow and Douglas McClellan, among others (BFA, Scripps College, 1964).
+She then continued her art while also working and raising a family.
 Her life took a sharp turn in 1980, however, after reading an article in the LA Times about children living in Skid Row hotels.
-Within weeks she had incorporated a nonprofit organization, Para Los Niños (For the Children), intending to work for a year as a volunteer to see it open – and then go home.
-At the same time, the new arts community in Downtown LA had begun to take hold as artists moved into studio lofts in converted warehouses.
-Tanya subleased a large art studio nearby and began painting on weekends, while working at Para Los Niños during the week.
+Within weeks she had incorporated a nonprofit organization, Para Los Niños (For the Children), intending to lead it for a year as a volunteer — and then return to painting.
+At the same time, the new arts community in Downtown LA had begun to take hold, as artists moved into studio lofts in converted warehouses.
+Tanya subleased a large art studio nearby and began painting on weekends — while working at Para Los Niños during the week.

-Based in LA’s Skid Row almost seven days a week, Tanya found herself with a “front row seat” as homeless people – including families with children – began appearing on the city streets.
+Based in LA’s Skid Row almost seven days a week, Tanya found herself with a “front row seat” as homeless people — including families with children — began appearing on the city streets.
 Unable to turn away, Tanya co-founded LA Family Housing in 1983 to develop housing and emergency shelters.
-In 1988, she founded both A Community of Friends (to develop permanent housing for the homeless mentally ill) and Beyond Shelter (to help families move from shelters into housing).
-Tanya then worked nationally over the next 25 years, helping to promote systemic change on a national scale.
+In 1988, she founded both A Community of Friends (supportive housing for the homeless mentally ill) and Beyond Shelter (to move homeless families from shelters to permanent housing).
+She then worked nationally over the next 25 years to promote systemic change on a national scale.
+Tanya firmly believes that it was her ability to “color outside the lines” that enabled her to apply her creative skills to solving challenging social problems.
+She compares it to an abstract painting that isn’t resolved but has the elements to envision in a new way.

 ARTIST STATEMENT

-I immerse myself daily in riotous color and changing shapes, as I regain skills I thought lost and remember the use of color, space, and composition.
-When I paint, I enter a world in which nothing else exists except the process… each moment is a private conversation between me and the canvas – with shapes and colors emerging that often surprise me.
+Years ago, I painted large abstract canvases.
+That art has been slow to come back.
+What I have experienced instead is a steady movement forward, grateful that I have time at this point in my life to paint again.
+My work is infused with riotous color, shapes that keep changing as each piece evolves — and with layers of underpainting often showing through.
+When I paint, I enter a world in which nothing else exists except the process — each moment a private conversation between me and the canvas — with shapes and colors emerging that often surprise me.
+No, it doesn’t come back immediately — and it is absolutely NOT like riding a bike!
+My work has evolved over the past few years into a language that communicates not only the primordial essence and timelessness of the natural world around us — but also the “wild things” hidden within.
 Each stroke is a new moment in time – some of which will remain memorialized on the canvas when I am done.
 At the same time, much will be painted over and simply gone.
 But to know that it was once there is often enough.